Great Lakes Stones at Beth Millner Jewelry

 The Great Formation

-The formation story of Great Lakes stones feels like a mystical legend.
-It's hard to imagine ancient lava flowing through the lands of North America that we now know to be notoriously frigid and snowy.
+The formation story of Great Lake stones feels like a mystical legend.
+It's hard to imagine ancient lava flowing through a notoriously frigid and snowy part of North America.
 However, around the time of continental formation, roughly 100 Million years ago, the shifting of the continental plates caused molten lava to erupt.

 Journey From Beach to Shop